George

 Professional memberships

-• 2013–present: Member of American Association of Cancer Research
+• Member of American Association of Cancer Research

-• 2010–present: Member of American Society of Gene & Cell Therapy
+• Member of European Society of Gene and Cell Therapy

 Research Interests